oddbird/accoutrement-type/README.md

 ```

 Set your font-family anywhere,
-using the semantic names you set earlier:
+using the semantic names you defined earlier:

 ```scss
 html {